Virtual Site Tour

 Clicking on a player name within the ADP chart links you a scattergram chart which plots the exact picks in drafts that the player was selected throughout the year in that format.
 Here is the 2020 chart for Antonio Gibson in 2020 Footballguys drafts:

-NEW for 2021 are ADP draft boards, which were requested in the past, but are now available.
+ADP draft boards.
 The unique thing about our ADP draft boards, versus other ones we have seen, is that our format has EVERY player represented within the confines of a draft board that matches the number of rounds defined by the format.
 For example, our 28 round Best Ball ADP Draft Board shows exactly 28 rounds.
 When you get to the later rounds in a draft, from an ADP perspective, more than 1 player will correspond to a particular ADP slot.
 This is because player selection in later rounds varies quite a bit from draft to draft.
 You might have 20 players falling into the same round in terms of ADP.
 The dart throws and reaches can be very different.
 If you have 4 or 5 players currently going at the 26.08, for example, we list all of them within that spot in the grid.
 Other ADP Draft Boards we have seen show only 1 player per box, which means they either have to truncate the list of players OR extend the draft board beyond the number of rounds that are specified.
 For example, they may show a board that is 35 rounds for the 28 round Best Ball format.
 It’s important to have the players represented at the appropriate draft slot, if you are using these boards as a draft aid, and mark off players as they are selected in a draft.
 Shown is an example of our ADP Draft Board for 28 round Best Ball.
 Note the multiple players shows in rounds 23 and beyond

 2. Draft Boards